This is a guest blog entry by Kyle Thomas, V.P. of Research at TipTap Lab and Ph.D. candidate, Psychology at Harvard University.

 - consumer personality types

-- trait theory of personality in consumer behaviour
+- how personality traits elements influence consumer behaviour